FAQs - Class and Clinic Questions

 Where do I buy textbooks?

 Textbooks may be ordered online.
-See our textbook page for a list of textbooks required for courses.
 Some professors will email you before the start of the semester (at your UofM account) with a list of required books for their courses.

 When will I start clinic?